Bench Press: Leaking Text Nodes with CSS

 Some time ago, while reading up on new CSS features, I asked myself: Is it possible to leak the entire content of an HTML text node only using CSS?

 The answer is yes!
 Well, kinda.
-I found a technique generally allows this, but bumps into the limitations of a browser’s CSS engine at some point 🙃 But I’m getting ahead of myself…
+I found a technique that generally allows this, but bumps into the limitations of the CSS engine at some point 🙃 But I’m getting ahead of myself…

 The Challenge